Self-reflection: Impact

 Self-reflection is a process of communicating internally with oneself.
 When one takes time to think about their character or behavior, they analyze the reasons that caused the behavior, where this comes from, what the outcome of the behavior means to them, is it effective for them and what they can do about it.
 Individuals process this information about themselves to help them find methods to deal with the information gained during the self-reflection process and applying this information to future behavior has been shown to elicit strength and joy.

 Self-reflection helps people in multiple ways:

-First, self-reflection fortifies an individual’s emotional stability.
+First, self-reflection fortifies an individual's emotional stability.
 When setting aside some effort to self-reflect they are looking inwards.
 This assists with building two parts to their emotional intelligence: self-awareness and self-concept.
 Self-awareness enables a person to comprehend their feelings, qualities, shortcomings, drives, and objectives, and recognize their effect on others.
 Self-concept includes the capacity to control or divert their troublesome feelings and motivations and adjust to changing circumstances.
 Building these skills will improve both their personal and professional life and language learning.

-Second, self-reflection enhances a person’s self-esteem and gives transparency for decision-making.
+Second, self-reflection enhances a person's self-esteem and gives transparency for decision-making.
 Self-esteem is significant for dealing with a filled, complex life that incorporates meetings, vocation, family, network, and self-necessities.
 It helps in decision-making, effective communication, and building influence.
 The more they think about their qualities and how they can grow them the more confident they will be later on.
 A person may become happy with their good qualities and identify the ones that require growth.

-Third, the self-reflection process requires honesty of the individual in order to be effective.
-When a person is honest with themselves when self-reflecting, they are able to understand their experiences; this person can grow and makes changes based on what they have learned and lead them to better choices.
+Third, the self-reflection process requires honesty from the individual in order to be effective.
+When a person is honest with themselves when self-reflecting, they are able to understand their experiences; this person can grow and make changes based on what they have learned, leading them to better choices.

-Fourth, self-reflection adapts a person’s actions in future situations.
+Fourth, self-reflection adapts a person's actions in future situations.
 Making time to step back and consider their behaviors, the consequences of those behaviors, and the expectations of those behaviors can give them a source of a clear insight and learning.
 A person engaging in self-reflection may ask themselves: What appeared to have a more remarkable impact?
-How can we accomplish a greater amount of that and enhance it?
-This cycle of reflection and variation—before, during, after actions—is regularly a recognized part of the process.
+How can we accomplish a more significant amount of that and enhance it?
+This cycle of reflection and variation—before, during, and after actions—is a recognized part of the process.

+Failure often comes from our actions, showing up as mistakes.
+The positive side is that everyone makes mistakes.
+These mistakes teach us what to avoid in the future.
+They allow us to learn through "negative examples" or "errorful learning".
+Many have noted that failures are valuable learning moments because they are temporary.
+However, we must pause and reflect deliberately to learn from these mistakes truly.
+This self-reflection is crucial for growth.